donaldboulton/minimal-mistakes/README.md

 * Replace the different icon by yours in `_images` and in the root folder

 ### Assets

 * SCSS partials should be located in `_scss` for better reading
 * Put all your images in `_images` the content of this folder will be moved to the `_site/assets/images` so you can access them with this path `/assets/images/**` in your templates, check the examples
-* Put all your Javascript files inside `_src` and import them from `index.js` or you can also add them as a new entry point in your webpack configuration file
+* Put all your JavaScript files inside `_src` and import them from `index.js` or you can also add them as a new entry point in your Webpack configuration file

 ### Internationalization

 * All the posts should be there in inside `_i18n` folder inside its language, check the boilerplate examples
 * You can put your variables inside `_i18n/en.yml` (replace en with your language) and call them in your template with `{% t variable_name.sub_variable %}`
 * You can remove the plugin by removing `gem 'jekyll-multiple-languages-plugin'` from `gemfile` and `jekyll-multiple-languages-plugin` from `plugins` in `_config.yml`